dewan-ahmed/Aiven-Workshop/content/2_ModuleTwo/22_CreateFirstAivenService.md

 7. The **connection information** provides host, port, and the credentials for you to connect to your newly created service.
 You can also take advantage of the **Quick connect** button which will show you commands/code to connect to the Redis service using redis-cli or a choice of programming language.

 ![Redis Quick Connect](/images/redis-quick-connect.png)

+### Coming up - Create multiple Aiven services
+In the next section, you'll create multiple Aiven services from the Aiven console and connect them with service integration.

 {{% notice note %}}